sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 ``TMPDIR`` is ``/tmp`` which is a 'bind mount' from ``/scratch/slurm.<JOBID>`` so you will only see your own job files in ``/tmp`` and all files will be removed after the job finishes.

+..
+Tip:: TMPDIR variable can only be used within the SLURM jobs.
+It can not be used nor tested on the UI because there is no scratch space.

 Here is a job script template for ``$TMPDIR`` usage;

 .. code-block:: bash